 Along with my Kale, Spinach, and Mushroom Kugel, this baked pudding has pushed me to re-assess my affinity for sweet foods.
 I may never give up cookies and cake.
 And I’ll always have a soft spot in my heart for sweet kugels.
 However, I now understand the allure of a savory, baked dish featuring vegetables, herbs, and noodles.

-I will admit that the crunchy top of the broccoli carrot kugel is part of the allure.
-While cornflakes and brown sugar do taste good, this panko, butter and grated cheese mixture can stand up against that sweet topping anytime.
+I will admit that a crunchy top is part of the allure.
+Cornflakes and brown sugar do taste good on top of a sweet kugel.
+However, this panko, butter and grated cheese mixture can stand up against that sweet topping anytime.
 I’m content to have a vegetarian kugel with cheese topping.
 However, if you prefer yours dairy-free, you can still have a delightfully crunchy top if you leave out the cheese and substitute olive oil for the butter.

 Like the Kale, Spinach and Mushroom Kugel, this one has a no-boil noodle bottom layer.
 The noodles sit in liquid (broth in this case, milk in the kale, spinach and mushroom version) for 5-10 minutes.
 As they bake, the noodles soak up the liquid and presto – they’re soft.
 It’s magic, at least to me.

 The choice of vegetables here results from my habit of buying too much food.
 It’s a tragedy to waste, so I knew that I’d have to find a good way to use the broccoli and carrots, along with an errant parsnip.
 With the Jewish High Holy Days in full swing (Rosh Hashanah just past and Yom Kippur dinner and the break the fast meal on the horizon), kugel was definitely the way to go.